 Advertising Costs: The Company expenses advertising costs and marketing production costs as incurred and includes such costs within selling, general and administrative expenses in the consolidated statements of operations.
-Advertising expense for the years ended December 31, 2017, 2016 and 2015 was \$15.5 million, \$12.2 million and \$7.3 million, respectively.
+Advertising expense for the years ended December 31, 2018, 2017 and 2016 was \$15.2 million, \$15.5 million and \$12.2 million, respectively.

 Income taxes: Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-The Company evaluates the recoverability of tax assets generated on a state-by-state basis from net operating losses apportioned to that state.
-The Company uses a more likely than not threshold to make that determination and has concluded that at December 31, 2017 and 2016, a valuation allowance against certain state deferred tax assets is necessary, as discussed in Note 15, Income Taxes.
+The Company evaluates the recoverability of deferred tax assets generated from net operating losses.
+The Company uses a more likely than not threshold to make that determination and has concluded that at December 31, 2018 and 2017, a valuation allowance against certain state deferred tax assets is necessary, as discussed in Note 16, Income Taxes.
 The Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
 The Company's policy is to record interest related to unrecognized tax benefits in interest expense and penalties in selling, general, and administrative expenses.